 \section{Token-Based Analysis via Random Walks}

-In this section we introduce our technique which relates the movement of the tokens to independent random walks.
-In \secref{boundingload} we formalize this relation and derive strong concentration results for the load distribution on a subset of nodes.
-In \secref{randomwalkresults} we use these new concentration results to analyze the discrepancy on arbitrary graphs.
-All our results in this section will hold for arbitrary for the balancing circuit and random matching model.
+In this section, we relate the movement of tokens to independent random walks.
+In \secref{boundingload}, we formalize this relation and derive strong concentration results for the load distribution on a subset of nodes.
+In \secref{randomwalkresults}, we use these new concentration results to analyze the discrepancy on arbitrary (possibly non-regular) graphs.
+All our results in this section will hold for the balancing circuit and random matching model.